Radiative loss of coherence in free electrons: a long-range quantum phenomenon: General description of electron-beam decoherence

 for the electron density matrix in the Schr\"odinger picture.
 Here, the real functions $P(\rb,\rb')$ and $\chi(\rb,\rb')$ are defined by

-such that they account for a spatially dependent decoherence and an elastic phase \cite{paper357}, respectively.
-To find more explicit expressions for $P(\rb,\rb')$ and $\chi(\rb,\rb')$, we use the Magnus expansion up to second order \cite{M1954} to approximate the evolution operator as
+such that they account for spatially dependent decoherence and an elastic phase \cite{paper357}, respectively.
+To find more explicit expressions for $P(\rb,\rb')$ and $\chi(\rb,\rb')$, we use the Magnus expansion up to second order \cite{M1954} and approximate the evolution operator as

 Now, introducing Eq.~(\ref{Hint1}) into Eq.~(\ref{Stt0}), we can write $\hat{\mathcal{S}}(\rb,\infty)=\exp\{-\Bop(\rb) - (1/2) \Gop(\rb)\}$ in terms of the operators

 where we set $\vb=v\,\zz$ without loss of generality.
 Then, using the Baker-Campbell-Hausdorff formula and retaining only terms up to second order in $\Abh$, Eq.~(\ref{epchi1}) becomes